xiawenke/mwplotlib/README.md

 from mwplotlib import MilkyWay import matplotlib.pyplot as plt

+# Add the mwplotlib to the matplotlib.pyplot
+plt = MilkyWay.mw_plt(plt) # Add the mwplotlib to the matplotlib.pyplot

 # Plot the Milky Way in polar coordinates (region-style)
 plt.figure(figsize=(9, 9))
 plt.MilkyWay.shape(plot_type="polar", style="region")